-The Committee on Ministry and Counsel has the responsibility to foster and nurture the spirituality of our Meeting and to oversee the Meetings for Worship.
+The Ministry and Counsel Committee has the responsibility to foster and nurture the spirituality of our Meeting and to oversee the Meetings for Worship.
 Members offer assistance and support to families in time of death.
 Members are also available to assist people in matters of spiritual discernment.
 Membership in the Religious Society of Friends is required.

 The Ushers Committee coordinates the services of those who act as ushers at all Meetings for Worship, and who are responsible for opening and closing the Meetinghouse.
 Membership in Stony Run Meeting is required.